BerkeleyLab/upcxx/docs/implementation-defined.md

 aborting program execution.

   * `UPCXX_ASSERT_ALWAYS(test)`, `UPCXX_ASSERT_ALWAYS(test, message)`:
-    If `test` evaluates to a false value, outputs `message` if provided and diagnostic information to standard error, prints a backtrace and/or freezes for debgger, and aborts execution by calling `std::abort()`.
+    Evaluates `test`, and if the result is a false value, outputs `message` if provided and diagnostic information to standard error, optionally prints a backtrace and/or freezes for debugger, and aborts execution by calling `std::abort()`. `message` may be any expression such that `std::cerr << message` is well-formed; for instance, it may itself include stream-insertion operators (e.g. `UPCXX_ASSERT_ALWAYS(x > 5, “error! x = “
+    << x)`). `message` is only evaluated when `test` produces a false value.
+If
+    `message` is not provided, it defaults to a string that includes a textual representation of `test`.
+In all cases, this macro expands to an expression with type `void`.
   * `UPCXX_ASSERT(test)`, `UPCXX_ASSERT(test, message)`:
     In the "debug" codemode, provides the same behavior as `UPCXX_ASSERT_ALWAYS()`.
-In the "opt" codemode, does nothing.
+In the "opt" codemode, this macro expands to a side-effect-free expression with type `void` that does not evaluate the arguments.

 ## Experimental Features ##